Custom Dental Snoring Device

 Advantages of Oral Appliance Therapy

-- For most patients, oral appliances are comfortable and easy to wear.
+- For most patients, a dental snoring device works for sleep apnea and is comfortable and easy to wear.
 Most find that it only takes a couple of weeks to become acclimated to wearing the appliance.

 - Oral appliances are small and very portable.